 This is a volunteer position.
 Oregon Heritage will compensate mileage payments up to $100 dollars per quarter if requested.
 Compensation will only be paid if a mileage report is filled out and returned.

-Oregon Heritage as the following equipment and resources that organizations may request to borrow:
+Oregon Heritage has the following equipment and resources for organizations to borrow: